DevWorksOSI/PHP-Sentry/README.md

 ## Using
 - Sentry is loaded in core/loader.php
--- Include core/loader.php in your index or header
+- Include core/loader.php in your index or header
--- Upload everything to your web root
+- Upload everything to your web root
--- Check PHP Logs
+- Check PHP Logs
+- If all is good, enjoy the peace of mind that PHP Sentry provides by keeping your domain secure.